|

 Apple Turnovers for a Delicious and Frugal Dessert

-Dessert or lunchbox treat, these apple turnovers are sure to please.
+Dessert or afternoon treat, these apple turnovers are sure to please.
 They are also a great way to use up floury apples.
+Uses pantry staples.

 I stole this idea from a friend.